SPECIAL TRAIL MANAGEMENT STRATEGIES

 Directional and separation of use strategies will remain in place on the following trails in the Boise Foothills:

 - Lower Hulls Gulch Trail #29 Odd/Even Separation of Use – On odd numbered days of the month, the trail is open to downhill bike traffic (trail closed to all other users).
 On even numbered days of the month, the trail is open to hikers and equestrians traveling in both directions and open to uphill mountain bike traffic (trail closed to downhill bike traffic).

 - Polecat Loop Trail #81 Directional – All trail users are required to travel in the same direction.
-Users will travel clockwise through 2022.
+Polecat Loop will change to counterclockwise directional use for 2023, effective Friday, February 17.
+Users will travel counterclockwise through 2023.
 This change to the direction of travel has been implemented based on user feedback.
 Should feedback continue to indicate user support, the direction of Polecat Loop will change annually.
 Please note, the first half-mile of the trail from the Polecat Trailhead on Collister Drive is multi-directional to provide an out-and-back experience at Polecat Reserve.
 In addition, the short section of Polecat Loop from Cartwright Trailhead to the lower Doe Ridge Trail junction will also be multi-directional to allow for shorter loops on the north side of the reserve.
 This change is being implemented based on feedback received during the pilot.

 - Bucktail Trail #20A Separation of Use – Bucktail Trail is open to downhill mountain bike traffic only.
 Uphill mountain bike access is via Central Ridge Trail.
 A new pedestrian-only trail named Two Point Trail has been constructed between Central Ridge and Bucktail Trail for hikers and equestrians.